AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ## Overview

-With AnyChart you have a full control over the axes labels, you can format them, tune visual appearance and position.
+With AnyChart, you've got a full control over the axes labels: you can format them, tune visual appearance and position.
 All major settings and features of axes labels are described in this tutorial.

 ## Enable or Disable

 Each axis in AnyChart has its own labels settings.
 All these settings can be configured in labels sub parameter of the given axis.
 Labels for all axes are enabled by default.
-To enable or disable labels for the axis use the {api:anychart.core.axes.Linear#labels}enabled(){api} method:
+To enable or disable labels for an axis use the {api:anychart.core.axes.Linear#labels}enabled(){api} method:

 ```
 var labels = chart.xAxis().labels();